-Bradley E. Bernstein is a senior associate member of the Broad Institute and a professor in the Department of Pathology at Massachusetts General Hospital and Harvard Medical School.
-He is also an Early Career Scientist of the Howard Hughes Medical Institute.
-He co-directs the Epigenomics Program at the Broad Institute, and serves as a principal investigator in the Broad’s Klarman Cell Observatory.
+Bradley E. Bernstein is an institute member at the Broad Institute and a professor in the Department of Pathology at Massachusetts General Hospital and Harvard Medical School.
+Bernstein is the director of the Gene Regulation Observatory (GRO).
+He co-directs the Broad’s Epigenomics Program and interacts extensively with the Cell Circuits Program, the Cancer Program, and the Klarman Cell Observatory.

-Bernstein oversees two major NIH projects at the Broad Institute.
-These include the NHGRI-sponsored ENCODE project, which seeks to catalog all of the working parts of the genome, and to understand how their functional interactions give rise to the diverse cell and tissue types in a human.
+Bernstein oversees a production center for the NHGRI-sponsored ENCODE project, which seeks to catalog all of the working parts of the genome, and to understand how their functional interactions give rise to the diverse cell and tissue types in a human.
 His group also investigates epigenetic landscapes of human tumors, including glioblastoma, leukemia, and Ewing sarcoma, and has identified epigenetic mechanisms that underlie malignant transformation, tumor propagation, and therapeutic resistance.
-This work benefits from an outstanding team of production-oriented scientists in the Epigenomics Program and extensive collaborations with the sequencing center, computational scientists, and disease researchers at the Broad Institute.
+This work benefits from an outstanding team of basic, clinical, and production-oriented scientists in the Epigenomics Program, and extensive collaborations with computational scientists and disease researchers at the Broad Institute and partner hospitals.

 Bernstein received his B.S. from Yale University in physics and his M.D. and Ph.D. from the University of Washington School of Medicine.